Rebecca Petty: Career

 From 2000 to 2008, Petty was the executive director of The Andi Foundation for Children.
 Since 2009, she has been a Crime Victim/Child Advocate consultant for the National Criminal Justice Training Center at Fox Valley Technical College in Appleton, Wisconsin.
-She is a founding member of the Surviving Parents Coalition, a group with fights child predators.
-Petty also works with the United States Department of Justice on training for Amber Alerts.
+She is a founding member of the Surviving Parents Coalition, a group which advocates for laws preventing violence against children.
+Petty also works with the United States Department of Justice on training for Amber alerts.
 She advocates "keeping our children safe from sexual predators by equipping our police with the tools they need to put criminals behind bars."

-Petty is active in the Benton County Republican organization.
+Petty is active in the Benton County Republican Party.
 In the low-turnout primary on May 20, 2014, she defeated Margaret "Marge" Wolf (born c.
 1937), a former Wisconsin resident, a member of the Rogers City Council, and the president of the Northwest Arkansas Food Bank.
 Petty polled 878 votes (55.3 percent) to Wolf's 710 (44.7 percent).
 The House seat was vacated by the term-limited Debra Hobbs, who ran unsuccessfully for the Republican nomination for lieutenant governor; Hobbs was defeated by Tim Griffin, the former U.S. representative for Arkansas's 2nd congressional district.
 Petty carried the endorsement of State Senator Bart Hester of Cave Springs.

 In the November 4 general election, Petty defeated the Democratic nominee, Grimsley Graham (born c.
 1948), an English teacher at Rogers High School for thirty years, 3,508 votes (57.8 percent) to 2,565 (42.2 percent), in a heavily Republican year statewide and nationally.

-Representative Petty holds these committee assignments:
+Representative Petty held these committee assignments: